genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/01_web-training-day1.md

 ##### Menu contents

-To set the content of the flyout menu, add the content in the html within an element that has the `slot="menu-contents"` attribute.
+To set the content of the flyout menu, add the content in the html within an element that has the `slot="menu-contents"` attribute:

 ```html {3-27}
 <foundation-header>